leaflabs/libmaple/docs/source/jtag.rst

 We have had good experience with the `Olimex ARM-USB-OCD
 <http://www.olimex.com/dev/arm-usb-ocd.html>`_ device, which costs
-about 55 euro plus shipping (as of October 2010).
+about 55 euro plus shipping (as of November 2010).

 Recommended Reading
 -------------------